YaolingYang/SparsePainter/README.md

 # Usage

 Either variant call format (VCF) or phase format is supported by **SparsePainter**.
+Both files should be phased and without missing data.
 Inputting phase format is slightly faster than inputting the VCF format.
 To prepare the phase format for **SparsePainter**, you should get [PBWT](https://github.com/richarddurbin/pbwt) installed, which converts Variant Call Format (VCF) to phase format by the following command:

 ``
 pbwt -readVcfGT XXX.vcf -writePhase XXX.phase